 Pronuciation app New Version (February 2016) includes: - New improved interface (including Tablet improvements) - English Dictionary search - Text translations for: Spanish, Korean, Chinese (Simplified and Traditional) (English version only) Future updates will contain a speech anatomy section.
 This application was originally designed at the University of Iowa to help students learning how the sounds of different languages are produced.
 Since its production, it has become a milestone for phonetics teaching tools around the globe.
 Sounds of Speech™ provides a comprehensive understanding of how, physiologically, each of the speech sounds of American English is formed.
 It includes animations, videos, and audio samples that describe the essential features of each of the consonants and vowels of American English.

 Checking Understanding Analysis of the language consists of two sub-stages, often known as highlighting and concept checking.
 Highlighting is taking the model sentence and showing, telling or eliciting what the problems are in terms of form, function, and phonology.
 Concept checking is checking the understanding of difficult aspects of the target structure in terms of function and meaning.
 Concept checking is vital, since learners must fully understand the structure before any intensive practice of form and phonology is carried out.

+Pronunciation Symbols Our dictionaries provide helpful information about the pronunciation of words.
+On this page you can find a list of symbols used in our range of dictionaries, in the form of an interactive chart, as well as information about stress and alternative pronunciations.
+Pronunciation guide Below you can find an interactive version of the well-known phonemic chart put together by author Adrian Underhill for his book Sound Foundations.
+The British English editions of our dictionaries use these symbols from the International Phonetic Alphabet (IPA), plus the symbols /i/, /u/ (e.g. friendly, actually) and /x/ (e.g. loch).
 ESL Games, Quizzes and Classroom ESL Activities Free ESL Games and Quiz Corner Welcome to our 'Free ESL Games and Quiz Corner'.
 Here you'll find interactive games, ESL classroom activities and games, online quizzes and hundreds of printable quiz questions in graded sets, including many sample question sets from our ESL board game Word Up.
 You'll also find excerpts from articles and books on using games in language learning plus links to many other ESL games and activity resources online.
 For TeachersMost of the classroom games and activities may be used with students of any level except for absolute beginners.

 English Sounds and Spelling 1.
 The Same Letter Can Have Different Sounds Look at these three words: phone, clock, for.
 These three words all have the letter ‘o’.
 But is the letter ‘o’ pronounced the same in each word?
 14 free resources for ESL lesson planning I couldn’t teach without So you think you can TEFL?
 And it’s true, you’ve got the certificate, you’re fully qualified and all set to teach English abroad or even teach English online.
 You’ve got some lesson ideas under your belt.
 Maybe you’ve got more lesson ideas than you know what to do with, I was like you once… young, eager, the power of my TEFL notes clouding my vision.
 There are days when churning out another TEFL lesson plan is going to feel like an impossible feat.
 During my second week in South Korea, (a newly-minted teacher with lots of stickers and enthusiasm) I was asked to plan not one, not two, but fifteen weeks worth of two-hour after school classes (that quickly put a stopper on my enthusiasm, and it quickly turned to blind panic.